estansifer/water-maze/README.md

 configured by editing `config.lua`.
 By default, the mod generates an infinite maze with path width 16.
 This mod can also be used to remove all water from the game.

+## About

+ * Type: Mod
+ * Name: Water maze
+ * Description: Changes the distribution of water and land at the start of a new game
+ * License: MIT
+ * Author: swni
+ * Version: 0.0.7
+ * Release: 2016-03-15
+ * Tested-With-Factorio-Version: 0.12.35
+ * Category: Gameplay
+ * Tags: terrain, water, land

 ## Important Notes

  * To configure the mod, edit the configuration section at the top of `config.lua`.
 There